 In his project, Matt identifies the importance of 2FA, specifically the use of YubiKey and the FIDO Universal 2nd Factor (U2F) authentication standard, and illustrates how this simple added step could have prevented a recent, highly publicized phishing attack.

 In Matt’s conclusion, he states that even though John Podesta fell for a phishing attack, the former chairman of the 2016 Hillary Clinton presidential campaign could have protected his email account against unauthorized access had he enabled 2FA with a YubiKey.
 Ultimately, Podesta could have eliminated any potential for leaked emails.
 Which leaves many people wondering, could this have affected the recent election?
+Could this have protected democracy?
 Some say yes, some say no, but what it makes clear is that usernames and passwords simply are not enough.

 Spreading the value of 2FA cannot be understated, and students like Matt are helping to not only inform their peers but their educators as well.
 We wish Matt the best of luck at regionals and potentially nationals!